The best hotels in Stuttgart

 The Wyndham Stuttgart is here and offers good value compared to Stadtmitte options.
 Book in advance for Cannstatter Volksfest week (late September to mid-October).
 Hotels across Stuttgart fill up and prices double.
 The Porsche test track is visible from the S-Bahn bridge near Bad Cannstatt station.

-Stuttgart's best neighborhoods
+Stuttgart's best hotel regions

 Stuttgart spreads across hills and valleys.
 Stadtmitte is the city center with the main shopping and transport links.
 Degerloch sits on the heights above with better views.
 Bad Cannstatt is the historic spa district 5km east.